API Reference

 #import <AppGuardCore/AppGuardDefine.h>

-//.
-Define the callback function to receive results from the AppGuard SDK as follows
+// Define the callback function to receive results from the AppGuard SDK

 static void APPGUARDAPPCALLBACK(int type, int code, const char* desc)